Gua-tk/Linux-Auto-Customizer/doc/CAPABILITIES.md

 Variables declared in a feature are called *properties*.
 Properties can:
 * Activate and configure a capability for a certain feature.
 * Declare data to be used in other active capabilities for a certain feature.
 * Be mandatory in all features, be mandatory if another certain property is declared or be totally optional.

-Capabilities include the following functionalities:
-* Create, move and write to file.
-* Autoimport `bash` scripts on terminal creation.
-* Autoimport `bash` scripts on boot.
-* Install packages using the default package manager.
-* Install packages from file.
-* Override default package manager.
-* Create `python` virtual environments.
-* Install dependencies with `pip` in a `python` virtual environment.
-* Run code in a `python` virtual environment.
-* Create a desktop launcher.
-* Create aliases in path, so they can be used without specifying the full path.
-* Append `cron` jobs to the current `crontab`.
-* Add keyboard shortcuts.
-* Download files.
-* Decompress files.
-* Associate file extensions to desktop launchers.
-* Add package repositories.
-* Add package repository signatures.
-* Autostart application on boot.
-* Clone repositories.
-* Add desktop launcher to favorites bar.
-* Run manual `bash` code in three different points of an installation with access to _The Customizer_ private functions and variables.
+To activate a certain capability, a property that follows a certain naming scheme has to be declared in the scope of the feature where we want to activate it.
+The contents of those properties will configure the activated capability.
+The properties that are defined for a feature determine its behaviour.

+Features are identified by a unique string called `FEATURE-KEY-NAME`.
+The `FEATURE-KEY-NAME` does not contain special characters and is expected to be a string that is representative for the feature.

+To know in which feature we need to activate a certain capability, we prepend the `FEATURE-KEY-NAME` of the feature to the name of the variable that activates a certain capability.

+## Capabilities order of execution
 Currently, capabilities are executed in a predefined order.
-In future versions it will be changed so capabilities are executed in an order defined by the feature.
-The order is the following:
+The order in which the functionality of the capabilities is executed is the following:
 1. Override default package manager.
 2. Run manual `bash` code (pre-installation).
 3. Add package repository signatures.